UCL/research-computing-with-cpp/02cpp1/sec01StandardLibrary.md

 title: C++ Standard Library
 ---

+Estimated Reading Time: 1 hour

 ## Preamble: C++ Types and Declaring Variables

-If you're relatively unfamiliar with C++ you will need to know that C++ is a _statically typed language_, which means that the types of each of your variables is determined at compile time and doesn't change over the course of the program execution.
+If you're relatively unfamiliar with C++ you will need to know that C++ is a _statically typed language_, which means that the type of each of your variables is determined at compile time and doesn't change over the course of the program execution.
 Typically in C++ when declaring variables we do so by first declaring the type, then the name of the variable, and then (optionally) its value.
 For example:
 ```cpp
 int x = 5;
 ```